quii/learn-go-with-tests/context.md

 }
 ```

 This makes this test pass but it doesn't feel good does it!
-We surely shouldn't be cancelling every request before we fetch.
+We surely shouldn't be cancelling `Store` before we fetch on _every request_.

 By being disciplined it highlighted a flaw in our tests, this is a good thing!